Medicare tests a solution to soaring hospice costs: Let private insurers run it

 "I wanted us to have as much time as possible to plan," she said.

 The first big change providers like Hosparus are adapting to is the need to negotiate.
 The pilot lets insurers abandon Medicare's day rate and pay providers however they want.
-An evaluation of the pilot's first year by the RAND Corporation showed some insurers had already slashed payment rates by up to 12%.
+An evaluation of the pilot's first year by the Rand Corp. showed some insurers had already slashed payment rates by up to 12%.

 The pilot also lets private insurers decline to contract with hospices that, for example, don't meet certain quality standards.
 Soon, insurers can begin requiring patients to use only preferred providers.